Splitting of topological charge pumping in an interacting two-component fermionic Rice-Mele Hubbard model

-We therefore expect that in the thermodynamic limit, the pumping will ultimately break down in the IH case.
+We therefore expect that in the thermodynamic limit, the pumping will ultimately break down in the IH case, consistent with \cite{Nakagawa2018}.
 In this sense, we believe that for a finite system, which is relevant for ultra-cold atomic gas experiments, the finite-size gap can be used to protect the pumping of an integer amount of particles for a few pump cycles.

 In \cref{fig:engaps}, the energy gaps defined in \cref{sec:model} are shown along the \(\delta =0\) line, where we expect a gapless phase between the two critical points of the IHM.
 The gaps are calculated for various system sizes and shown for \(L=12\).
 For all three models, the charge gap is finite for all system sizes, which is a necessary condition for quantized charge transport.
 For \(\hat H_\mathrm{IHB}\), all gaps are finite except at the critical points.
-The spin gap becomes the smallest gap between the critical points and is on the order of the staggered magnetic field term, which is independent on the system size.
+The spin gap becomes the smallest gap between the critical points and is on the order of the staggered magnetic field term, which is independent of the system size.
 Therefore, the topologically protected charge pumping in this model is robust for all system sizes.